adnjoo/adnjoo/README.md

 ### Hi there 👋

 🌱 I’m a student developer [@ DM](https://devmountain.com/) currently learning JS, React, and Node to make full stack web applications.
-I am fascinated by technology as it is always changing and evolving ☯️; tech can also have a large impact on the world, and make things easier and better for alot of people.
+I am fascinated by technology as it is always changing and evolving ☯️; tech can also have a large impact on the world.
 I really like writing software when it works.
 When it doesn't work, it is time to re-examine the logic and re-wire all the components.

 ## Technologies: